benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 <FuncElement name="distances" type="int, float, list, tuple, np.ndarray">

 A distance, or `list`, `tuple`, or `numpy` array of distances corresponding to the local $d_{max}$ thresholds to be used for centrality (and land-use) calculations.
-The $-\beta$ parameters (for distance-weighted metrics) will be determined implicitly.
+The $\beta$ parameters (for distance-weighted metrics) will be determined implicitly.
 If the `distances` parameter is not provided, then the `beta` parameter must be provided instead.
 Use a distance of `np.inf` where no distance threshold should be enforced.

 </FuncElement>

 <FuncElement name="betas" type="float, list, tuple, np.ndarray">

-A $-\beta$, or `list`, `tuple`, or `numpy` array of $-\beta$ to be used for the exponential decay function for weighted metrics.
+A $\beta$, or `list`, `tuple`, or `numpy` array of $\beta$ to be used for the exponential decay function for weighted metrics.
 The `distance` parameters for unweighted metrics will be determined implicitly.
 If the `betas` parameter is not provided, then the `distance` parameter must be provided instead.

 </FuncElement>